 - Child/Adolescent Therapy Training Clinic (CATTP): The CATTP strives to train interns in the treatment of a wide variety of psychological and behavioral disorders in youth (ages 5-17).
 Interns participate in this clinic one half day per week throughout the internship year.
 The experience blends observation, supervision, and clinical practice.
 Clinical cases are chosen to match an intern's experience in working with children, allowing flexibility to accommodate trainees with either significant or minimal experience with this population.
 During the year, interns have the opportunity to observe experienced therapists in the child/adolescent division doing clinical work, allowing for exposure to multiple approaches to assessment and intervention.
 Case supervision is provided in a group format with Dr. Greg Rogers and Dr. Jason Horowitz.
 Interns typically carry a caseload of 4-5 patients and have the opportunity to have their own work observed by their peers as well as supervisors.
 The CATTP serves a diverse clientele with interns typically exposed to mood disorders, anxiety, ADHD, and behavior disorders.
 By the end of the year, interns develop skills in assessment, case conceptualization, and effective treatment of child and adolescent psychopathology.

-- Couple Training Clinic (CTC): The Couple Training Clinic is a year round clinical activity overseen by Dr. Jane Gogan that offers an introduction to evidence-informed treatments for couples and is overseen by Michael Thalasinos, LMFT.
+- Couple and Family Training Clinic (CFTC): The Couple and Family Training Clinic is a year round clinical activity overseen by Michael Thalasinos, LMFT that offers an introduction to evidence-informed treatments for couples and is overseen by Michael Thalasinos, LMFT.
 The clinic follows a participant-observer model of training and uses a multidisciplinary treatment team approach.
-The clinical activities focus primarily on interventions for couples, however, family issues are also often addressed.
-This training experience includes a didactic seminar that emphasizes humanistic, experiential and emotion-focused interventions as well as a review of special topics related to couples and families.
+A didactic seminar is provided that emphasizes humanistic, experiential and emotion-focused interventions as well as a review of special topics related to couples and families.
 Demonstrations of assessment interviews and clinical interventions by training faculty are incorporated into the activities of this clinic.
 Couples interventions are offered in a co-therapy structure and group supervision is provided using a “live supervision” model.